DefinitionBy Mayo Clinic staff

 A mammogram is an X-ray image of your breast used to screen for breast cancer.
 Mammograms play a key role in early breast cancer detection and help decrease breast cancer deaths.

-During a mammogram, your breasts are compressed between two firm surfaces in order to spread out the breast tissue.
-Then an X-ray captures black-and-white images of your breasts that a doctor uses to detect changes and cancer.
+During a mammogram, your breasts are compressed between two firm surfaces to spread out the breast tissue.
+Then an X-ray captures black-and-white images of your breasts that are displayed on a computer screen and examined by a doctor who looks for signs of cancer.